bear-codes/bear-codes/README.md

 hey there!
 I'm <strong>BearCodes</strong>.
-I code stuff and procrastinate all day... and yeah i love coffee!
+I code stuff and procrastinate all day... and yeah i love honey alot!